Enable Google signed-in, cross-device personalized ads

-If you select "Enable Google signed-in, cross-device personalized ads" in Admin, visitation information from DoubleClick for Publishers (DFP) and Ad Exchange will be associated with the Google accounts of signed-in users who have consented to this association.
-These Google users will be able to view on their "My Activity” page their signed-in web, video, and mobile app activity across properties that use DFP and Ad Exchange.
+If you select "Enable Google signed-in, cross-device personalized ads" in Admin, visitation information from Google Ad Manager and Ad Exchange will be associated with the Google accounts of signed-in users who have consented to this association.
+These Google users will be able to view on their "My Activity” page their signed-in web, video, and mobile app activity across properties that use Ad Manager and Ad Exchange.
 Users control what's saved there and can delete past activity from their accounts.

 In addition, this control allows Google demand sources to use signed-in Google user data from your Ad Exchange-eligible inventory to show personalized ads to signed-in users based on their interests, demographics, and Google account information.
 These personalized ads will appear across devices on those portions of your sites and apps where Ad Exchange is eligible to compete, on Google owned and operated properties, and on participating publisher properties.
 Enhanced features of Google demand sources will give advertisers the ability to reach the same user across devices, apps, and sites, thereby making the inventory more valuable.

 Signed-in, cross-device ads are enabled for Ad Manager publishers by default, but your participation is 100% optional.
 If you like, you can opt out by unchecking the "Enable Google signed-in, cross-device personalized ads" control within the "Admin" section.
 Only “Administrator” users have permission to change this control.
 This control took effect in June 2017.
 Opting out may decrease the number of ads competing to appear on your website, which may decrease your earnings.